LivingCat/Closed-Community-MaaS-Simulator/journal.md

 * Stats about occupancy of edges, type of actors, number people chose each service, utility
 * Bus event 10 in 10 minutes?
 * Incentives - think about how Cat can introduce them later in an easy breazy way
+* Utility factors- how to account for sociability?
+For now we are going to only have the awareness of the impact of the chosen service

 # Done
 * Make different actors - bus,car,shared car